jacobc2700/personal-website/README.md

 - Add a grey border division between sections?
 - Change green to blue for modal buttons (light mode).
 - Add different particles for light mode home page (check other branch: weird-dark-mode).
+- Order the previous projects by text length.